 Goal 5: Establish policies and manage the Village budget and assets to enhance and ensure the continuation of the high quality of life Village residents, businesses and visitors value.
-ALL Ongoing N/A 5) 2 7 Objective 5.1: Increase the ratio of light industrial/commercial uses to residential uses.
-PZ Ongoing N/A 1 5) 1 2 0 Objective 5.2: Investigate additional sources of revenue.
-ALL Ongoing N/A 5) 2 0 Objective 5.3: Keep budget increases within the rate of inflation.
-FN Ongoing N/A 5) 2 0 Objective 5.4: Continue to investigate and implement, when appropriate, shared services between Village and Town governments.
-ALL Ongoing N/A 5) 2 0 Objective 5.5: Think strategically about Village owned assets to maximize the benefit to the public.
-ALL Ongoing N/A 5) 2 0 Objective 5.6: Consider reinstating funding to the land acquisition fund.
-FN Midterm N/A 5) 2 0 Energy (- 2 ° 11 Y 8.0 en l Goal 1: Work with the Essex Energy Committee to prioritize energy goals based on cost benefit analysis PW Ongoing N/A 5) 2 0 Goal 2: Cooperate with State Officials and energy suppliers to ensure the availability of adequate supplies of energy P&Z Ongoing N/A 2 Goal 3: Encourage the development of renewable energy resources to contribute to the State's goal of 90% renewable energy by 2050.
+ALL Ongoing N/A 5 2 7 Objective 5.1: Increase the ratio of light industrial/commercial uses to residential uses.
+PZ Ongoing N/A 1 3 0 2 0 Objective 5.2: Investigate additional sources of revenue.
+ALL Ongoing N/A 5 2 0 Objective 5.3: Keep budget increases within the rate of inflation.
+FN Ongoing N/A (3 2 0 Objective 5.4: Continue to investigate and implement, when appropriate, shared services between Village and Town governments.
+ALL Ongoing N/A 5 2 • Objective 5.5: Think strategically about Village owned assets to maximize the benefit to the public.
+ALL Ongoing N/A 3 2 0 Objective 5.6: Consider reinstating funding to the land acquisition fund.
+FN Midterm N/A 3 2 0 Energy Goal 1: Work with the Essex Energy Committee to prioritize energy goals based on cost benefit analysis PW Ongoing N/A 3 2 0 Goal 2: Cooperate with State Officials and energy suppliers to ensure the availability of adequate supplies of energy P&Z Ongoing N/A 2 Goal 3: Encourage the development of renewable energy resources to contribute to the State's goal of 90% renewable energy by 2050.
 PW Ongoing N/A 2 Goal 4: Ensure new construction and rehab complies with Vermont Residential & Commercial Building Energy Standards.
-P&Z, LB, PW Ongoing N/A 5) 2 Goal 5: Ensure that municipal equipment meet all required equipment requirements ALL, PW Ongoing N/A 2 Goal 6: Participate in green pricing programs, when available, to promote the use of renewable energy.
-PW Midterm Grant funding/public works budget 2 7
+P&Z, LB, PW Ongoing N/A 3 2 Goal 5: Ensure that municipal equipment meet all required equipment requirements ALL, PW Ongoing N/A 2 Goal 6: Participate in green pricing programs, when available, to promote the use of renewable energy.
+PW Midterm Grant funding/public works budget 2 0